NdunguMaina/Calculator/README.md

 # Calculator
-This is a text project to streamline code upload, code manipulation, git branch and code merging and compilations
+This is a text project to streamline code upload, code manipulation, git branch and code merging and compilation